RajeshK1006/My-Tailwind-plays/HeroSection/hero.md

-# **Hi!! this is me documenting my web dev joourney..
+# **Hi!! this is me documenting my web dev journey..
 Come, lets make a hero section!!!**

 This project consists of a **flexbox-based layout** with two video sections and a **heading** with a gradient background.
 The layout uses **Tailwind CSS** for styling.